edsml-kl121/TH-wxo-workshop-agentic-ai/LAB_3_MULTI_AGENT/UI/README.md

 ### Instructions
-1. Please create a new agent. called `sales_multi_agent` and paste the description from `description.txt`
+1. Please create a new agent. called `customer_multi_agent` and paste the description from `description.txt`

 ![alt text](images/image.png)

-2. Switch the model to gemini-flash-2.5 and add the `client-operation-agent` from LAB1 and `information-agent` from LAB2
+2. Switch the model to `virtual-model/gemini-flash-2.5` and add the `client-operation-agent` from LAB1 and `information-agent` from LAB2

 ![alt text](images/image-1.png)